Lobotomy: Transorbital lobotomy

+Lobotomies were performed on a wide scale during the 1940s; Freeman himself performed or supervised more than 3,500 lobotomies by the late 1960s.
+Freeman performed his first transorbital lobotomy on Ellen Ionesco, a woman who suffered from bouts of manic depression and suicidal ideation.
+Freeman utilized media coverage and penned editorials for numerous interviews promoting the procedure and achieving accolades for his work in psychiatric care.

+Watts did not favor the transorbital method, and this difference of opinion contributed to the end of their partnership.
+Watts resisted the technique itself, Freeman's lack of sterile technique when performing it, and the idea of performing the procedure in an outpatient setting.
+Watts recalled that the hospital reprimanded Freeman, stating that he was "not a surgeon and if he wants to operate he'll have to apply for surgical privileges."

 Freeman performed the first transorbital lobotomy on a live patient in 1946.
 Its simplicity suggested the possibility of carrying it out in mental hospitals lacking the surgical facilities required for the earlier, more complex procedure.
 (Freeman suggested that, where conventional anesthesia was unavailable, electroconvulsive therapy be used to render the patient unconscious.)
-In 1947, the Freeman and Watts partnership ended, as the latter was disgusted by Freeman's modification of the lobotomy from a surgical operation into a simple "office" procedure.
+In 1947, the Freeman and Watts partnership ended, as the latter was disgusted by Freeman's barbarism and neglectful modifications of the lobotomy from a surgical operation into a simple "office" procedure.
 Between 1940 and 1944, 684 lobotomies were performed in the United States.
 However, because of the fervent promotion of the technique by Freeman and Watts, those numbers increased sharply toward the end of the decade.
 In 1949, the peak year for lobotomies in the US, 5,074 procedures were undertaken, and by 1951 over 18,608 individuals had been lobotomized in the US.

 Prevalence

-In the United States, approximately 40,000 people were lobotomized and in England, 17,000 lobotomies were performed.
-According to one estimate, in the three Nordic countries of Denmark, Norway, and Sweden a combined figure of approximately 9,300 lobotomies were performed.
+In the United States, approximately 40,000 people were lobotomized, and in England, 17,000 lobotomies were performed.
+According to one estimate, in the three Nordic countries of Denmark, Norway, and Sweden, a combined figure of approximately 9,300 lobotomies were performed.
 Scandinavian hospitals lobotomized 2.5 times as many people per capita as hospitals in the US.
 According to another estimate, Sweden lobotomized at least 4,500 people between 1944 and 1966, mainly women.
 This figure includes young children.
 And in Norway, there were 2,005 known lobotomies.
 In Denmark, there were 4,500 known lobotomies.
 In Japan, the majority of lobotomies were performed on children with behaviour problems.
 The Soviet Union banned the practice in 1950 on moral grounds.
 In Germany, it was performed only a few times.
 By the late 1970s, the practice of lobotomy had generally ceased, although it continued as late as the 1980s in France.
+As of 2019, legality of the procedure in the United States varies according to state law, with some states restricting it heavily, while others effectively leave its regulation to laws of general applicability.